-Sam teaches mandolin, banjo, guitar, and Soundpainting at the Jalopy School of Music in Brooklyn, privately, and via Skype.
+Sam teaches mandolin, banjo, guitar, and Soundpainting at the Jalopy School of Music in Brooklyn, privately, and via Zoom.
 He has also taught internationally at music schools in Mexico, Cambodia, and Thailand.
 As a teacher, he is eager to help students expand their instrumental technical knowledge while also furthering their musical development and improvisational language whatever their inclinations might be.
 Open dialogue and following student-driven curiosity are always central to his teaching.

 "I've been taking lessons from Sam for over a year, exploring musical styles spanning jazz, klezmer, and surf rock.
 Sam is an excellent teacher--always responsive to my musical interests and preferred learning styles, prepares useful materials, easygoing, knowledgeable, etc. Highly recommended!"